Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you get the correct type.
-Most adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Be sure to find the correct type.
+The vast majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 August

-August is extremely warm.
+August in Playa Madera is pretty consistently hot.
 Temperatures average in the high 70s F (mid 20s C), with daytime temperatures significantly higher.

 What to wear/what to pack: